 Theoretical articles about Co-Intelligence Topics

-many applications in the world, extensive theory is growing up
+applications in the world, extensive theory is growing up around

-new field and new theory is continually emerging.
+field and new theory is continually emerging.
+For a more concise

 Intelligence - Intelligence

 is more than IQ.
 It is the whole palette of capacities through

 which we continually create a fit between our minds and lives

 is intelligence that is guided by and nurtures wholeness.

 ways that reflect wholeness, such as the integration of our

 heads and our hearts, the wisdom of spirit and nature, the collective

 intelligence of groups, communities and whole societies and much